jasimrashid/JasimRashid/README.md

 I'm Jasim, a self-described "Data All-Rounder" that loves mountains, big cities and small towns.
 I worked in Finance for ten years and decided to pursue a deep interest in data-related stuff.
 I spent the last six months learning data science, and this repository is a place where you can find all my work.

-Feel free to reach out!
+Feel free to reach out, and add me on linkedin https://www.linkedin.com/in/jasim-rashid/

 ### What I'm working on: